Skip Navigation

 $ cp .env.local .env

-Modify the .env file as necessary.
+Modify the .env file as necessary, then launch with the Heroku CLI:

 $ heroku local

-## Deploy
+Deploy

 It’s time to deploy your app to Heroku.
 Create a Heroku app to deploy to: